 Have you tried the Ilish Macher Tok Recipe from Debjanir Rannaghar!

 Do let me know how it came out.
-Also, I would love to see a picture of the same which you can share here on firstname.lastname@example.org.
+Also, I would love to see a picture of the same which you can share here at firstname.lastname@example.org.
 Similarly, on Instagram, you can use my hashtag #debjanirrannaghar or can tag me at @foodofdebjani.